 There is also a strong commitment to pro bono work and you are encouraged to speak to members and our Chief Executive if you are interested in becoming involved.

-We do not accept applications for third-six pupillages.
-If, in an exceptional year, we were to decide to accept applications for a third-six, we would advertise on the Bar Council's website.
+We do not accept applications for probationary training for barristers who have already completed a 12 month pupillage.
+If, in an exceptional year, we were to decide to accept such applications, we would advertise on the Bar Council's website.